annaei/annaei.github.io/README.md

 I am a PhD student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
 My advisor is [Anya Bagge](https://www.ii.uib.no/~anya/).

-Currently hanging out in Vancouver BC, at UBC, where I work under [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy)
+Currently hanging out in Vancouver BC, at UBC, where I learn about empirical methods and software engineering under [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy)

-I am interested in software language design and evolution, static analysis, program comprehention, refactoring.
-I am currently working on software language evolution and API/Client co-evolution.
+I am interested in software language design and evolution, static analysis, program comprehention and refactoring.
+I am currently working on software language evolution and module co-evolution.
 I also have contributed to initiatives to attract and retain female students, and are interested in challenges and solutions related to diversity and culture in software engineering.

 ## Contact
 anna.eilertsen@uib.no